NeviduJ/Sinhala-Text-Preprocessing-Resources/README.md

-# Shared Task: Sinhala NLP Resources
+# Sinhala-Text-Preprocessing-Resources

-A comprehensive repository containing resources, scripts, and notebooks for processing Sinhala text, with a focus on the Sri Lanka Constitution in Sinhala.
-This project demonstrates various NLP techniques including tokenization, stemming, suffix removal, word embeddings, and vectorization.
+A comprehensive repository containing resources, scripts, and notebooks for preprocessing Sinhala text, with a focus on the Sri Lanka Constitution in Sinhala.
+This project demonstrates various text preprocessing techniques including tokenization, stemming, suffix removal, word embeddings, and vectorization.

 ## 🚀 Project Overview

-This repository serves as a research and development platform for Sinhala Natural Language Processing tasks.
-The main corpus is the Sri Lanka Constitution in Sinhala, which has been processed through multiple preprocessing pipelines to create various linguistic resources and demonstrate different NLP approaches.
+This repository serves as a research and development platform for Sinhala text preprocessing tasks.
+The main corpus is the Sri Lanka Constitution in Sinhala, which has been processed through multiple preprocessing pipelines to create various linguistic resources and demonstrate different text preprocessing approaches.

 ## 📁 Repository Structure